joacoh/joacoh/README.md

 - 🌱 Actually learning Machine Learning and AI tools to use in my thesis and to continue to expand my knowledge.

-- 📫 Reach me at jhyevenes@outlook.es or jheryev@gmail.com
+- 📫 Reach me at jheryev@gmail.com

 ---